mshanGithub/msbotframework/docs/BF Labeling Guide.md

 |customer-replied-to| Required for internal Azure reporting.
 Do not delete.| ![#2683a5](https://via.placeholder.com/15/2683a5/000000?text=+) `#2683a5` | `customer-replied-to` |
 |ExemptFromDailyDRIReport| Use this label to exclude the issue from the DRI report.| ![#bde567](https://via.placeholder.com/15/bde567/000000?text=+) `#bde567` | `ExemptFromDailyDRIReport` |

-### Repo specific labels for DRI <!-- omit in toc -->
+## Repo specific labels for DRI <!-- omit in toc -->

 Do not create create repo specific labels for this category.

-# Label creation and approval

-TODO: Describe here the process for creating new labels.

 # Repo specific labels

-Some repo owners may need to create custom repo tags that only apply to a particular platform.
+Some repo owners may need to create custom tags that only apply to a particular platform.
 This is OK but you must be aware that these tags will be used only in that repo and won't be used in cross repo reporting and tracking.

 It is recommended that you try to use one of the labels described in this document before creating new ones.
 Less is better.

+If you create repo specific labels, make sure you document the additions on your repo and reference this article.

 # Release labels